maximilianorey/AssemblyEthereumMutableProxy/README.md

 Its interface has two functions:
 - "adminFunctionsGet" that, similar to beta's interface, witch receive one enum parameter and returns the implementation address or AdminsStorage's contract
 - "upgradeTo" that changes the implementation address if the caller is the admin.
 Inside the method, the proxy calls to AdminsStorage contract to recover its admin's address.
 It's more expensive, but its not part of the proxy's normal flow, so any user that call a not admin function don't have to worry about that.

+# Assembly Proxy Epsilon
+A variant of delta one, this version also need a ProxyManager but in this case it hasn't an own interface.
+If the admin need to change the implementation address, it will need to call an "upgradeTo" function on the ProxyManager, and ProxyManager will make a call to the proxy after check the caller is actually the owner of this proxy.
+In this case, proxy algorithm check if the caller is the ProxyManager or not.
+This is a little cheapper than delta version while is delegating, but more expensive when "upgradeTo" is called.
+It also solves a problem: in this case the proxy is totally transparent for users, but anyone can consult the actual owner or implementation for a proxy by calling the ProxyManager.

 # Ethereum function scheme
 I am writting this section because there are elements from the smart contract's flow that are invisible when we compiling a code from solidity.